Skip to Content

 1. Prepare Your Workspace

-• Insert lollipop sticks into the molds, ensuring they are secure.
+• Insert lollipop sticks into molds securely.

 2. Combine the Ingredients